quandl/quandl-python/FOR_DEVELOPERS.md

 => 'WIKI'
 ```

-In some cases name of the fields returned by the API may not be compatible with the python language syntax.
+In some cases the names of the fields returned by the API may not be compatible with the Python language syntax.
 These will be converted into compatible field names.

 ```python
 data = quandl.Dataset('WIKI/AAPL').data(params={ 'limit': 1 })[0]